greeve/eportfolio/03_competency_a.md

 This understanding of the ethics involved with patron interaction is addressed in a reference interview assignment for LIBR 210.

+[statement about ethical dillemas and how they accur]

+Adhering to a code of ethics also helps resolve ethical dillemas when they occur in professional information settings.

+An example dillemma can occur when trying to meet the needs of individuals while also providing for the good of the community at large.

+Sometimes issues occur in a peofessional information environment where these goals seem to be in opposition to each other.

+A discussion posting in LIBR 200 helps illustrate how these principles address when the needs of an individual patron appear to conflict with the collective good of society.

 ## Evidence

 - INFO 200